usu-cidi/ai-writing-coach/README.md

 and Teaching & Learning Technologies office.

-This section of the application focuses on editing, proofreading, and revising and was written by Emma Lynn, supervised by Ludovic Attiogbe and Neal Legler.
+This section of the application focuses on editing, proofreading, and revising and was written by Emma Lynn (e.lynn@usu.edu), supervised by Ludovic Attiogbe and Neal Legler.

-* Client side was written in Javascript with React (using Redux for state management)
+* Frontend was written in Javascript with React (using Redux for state management)
   * `npm start`
-* Server side was written in PHP as a web server that runs on XAMPP
+* Backend was written in PHP as a XAMPP web server
   * Created from an LTI template written by Ludovic Attiogbe